Emmanuel Macron eyes next French polls after landslide win

 The result was met with a sigh of relief in Brussels, where EU leaders have watched several elections in the past year as litmus tests of the strength of their 28-member bloc.

-Macron had campaigned on a pro-EU platform, in stark contrast to Le Pen, who vowed to pull France out of the union in referendum as Britain did last year.
+Macron had campaigned on a pro-EU platform, in stark contrast to Le Pen, who vowed to pull France out of the union in referendum, as Britain voted to do last year.

 European Commission chief Jean-Claude Juncker wrote on Twitter that he was "happy that the French chose a European future."